gitbrent/SpRestLib/README.md

 **************************************************************************************************
-# Library Test Drive
+# Library Demo

-## SpRestLib via Console
+## Demo via Browser Console
-You should test drive SpRestLib!
-It's super easy:
+It's really easy to test drive SpRestLib!

 Just open your browser's Developer Tools window anywhere on your SharePoint site, then run the following code snippet which will load the SpRestLib bundle script dynamically: